Ben Sen's Blog

 It's put down and gathered as a record of my experience and a response to what I see as the important issues in the world today.
 I don't pretend it's anything other than subjective.

-The purpose is to analyse, interpret, express opinions, challenge the status quo, open a few doors, and entertain when the muse permits.
+The purpose is to analyze, interpret, express opinions, challenge the status quo, open a few doors, and entertain.

-I heartily welcome ratings, comments and dialogue as that is what makes this media unique and valuable.
+I heartily welcome ratings, comments and dialogue.
+That's what makes this media unique and valuable.
 It also keeps me honest and encouraged since I'm not getting paid.
 Take a risk and say something; it feels better.

 "For it is necessary for awake people to be awake, or a breaking line may discourge us back to sleep, the signals we give--yes, no or maybe--should be clear: the darkness around us is deep."

 From A RITUAL TO READ TO EACH OTHER by William Stafford